LP Consulting: Guiding biosolids & residuals use on farms in the Maritimes

 LP Consulting helps farmers understand the value and applications of various residuals.
 They conduct soil testing, write nutrient management plans, address regulatory requirements, and help arrange deliveries and applications of residuals.

-On a sunny, late-September day, a group from the annual Canadian Compost Council conference toured a dairy farm north of Halifax.
+On a sunny, late-September day in 2014, a group from the annual Canadian Compost Council conference toured a dairy farm north of Halifax.
 LeBlanc and the farmer explained the long-term soil fertility management practices that have brought the farm higher crop yields with better nutritional value.
 They demonstrated the process of land applying the Halifax N-Viro Soil Amendment biosolids product.

 Using residuals is now a routine part of this farm's operations, and the benefits are numerous.
 The biosolids, which were first applied in 2010, have increased phosphorus to better levels on 86% of the fields and potassium on 69% of the fields.
 Meanwhile, soil pH has been elevated to optimum levels for corn and legume forages: 89% of the fields are above 6.0 and 72% are above 6.5.